Operation MB8: Convoy MW 3

-Convoy MW 3 was made up of three empty merchantmen bound for Malta from Alexandria, plus an Australian destroyer and the monitor HMS Terror bound for the base at Suda Bay in Crete.
+Convoy MW 3 was made up of three empty merchantmen from Malta with an Australian destroyer and the monitor HMS Terror bound for the base at Suda Bay in Crete thence to Alexandria.
 The convoy was escorted by the anti-aircraft cruiser HMS Coventry, accompanied by three destroyers.
 The 11.5 kn convoy left Alexandria on 4 November and reached Malta on 10 November.

 Convoy ME 3

 Convoy ME 3 comprised four merchantmen sailing in ballast from Malta to Alexandria, under escort of the battleship HMS Ramillies, Coventry, and two destroyers.
 The convoy sailed from Malta on 10 November and arrived in Alexandria on 13 November.

 Convoy AN 6

 Convoy AN 6 consisted of four slow tankers bound for Greece from Egypt, in support of the British expedition there, escorted by a slow trawler.
 Shaping a similar course were reinforcements for Crete, embarked in the light cruisers HMS Ajax and HMAS Sydney as Force B, while Force C, the light cruiser HMS Orion (Vice Admiral Henry Pridham-Wippell) transported RAF supplies to Greece and inspected Suda Bay.
 All three would rejoin to form Force X for an 11/12 November raid on the Otranto Strait.